Anchorsify/Anchorsify.github.io/_pages/Combat.md

 If an effect says that it increases stun, it means that it increase the stun status that the jutsu, weapon or attack would inflict, not that it modifies stuns that a person is suffering from.
 If an effect says that it extends an existing stun, it means that if a character has a stun effect, that effect is lengthened (and the character is stunned for longer).

 Stun ends when get your next action; if the Stun is removed by some means prior to your next action, the effect the Stun has on your IC is removed, though this cannot bring your next action back to earlier than the current IC.
-Variable Speed Actions being perform when affected by a Stun (of any severity) are forcibly Aborted.
+Variable Speed Actions being performed when affected by a Stun (of any severity) are forcibly Aborted.

 ### Suffocation
 Someone or something is hindering your ability to breathe.
 Suffocation penalties stack, from different sources or multiple ones.
 Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll.
 Unlike normal Fatigue-related penalties, suffocation is not reset to 0 when your Fatigue advances.
 When you stop being suffocated, your suffocation penalty is reduced by 1 every 5 initiative counts.